Casimir energy through transfer operators for sine-Gordon backgrounds: Scattering data and spectrum

-There is another possible configuration.
-If the distance between plates is smaller than the support of the background potential in such a way that the plates are placed within this support, the scattering solutions are of the form:

-This second case is the one which will be considered in the example of two Dirac delta plates in a P\"oschl-Teller kink background.
-Thus, $f_k(z)=e^{ikz}(\tanh (z)-ik)$ are the free waves of the P\"oschl-Teller potential (i.e. plane waves times first order Jacobi polynomials).
+Notice that $f_k(z)=e^{ikz}(\tanh (z)-ik)$ are the eigenfunctions of the operator $-\partial_z^2+V_{PT}(z)$ (i.e. plane waves times first order Jacobi polynomials).
 It is relevant to highlight that the transmission amplitudes $t_R(k), t_L(k)$ are identical to each other due to the time-reversal invariance of the Schr\"odinger operator.
 Consequently, they will be substituted by $t(k)$ from now on.
-Replacing \eqref{soldiestro} and \eqref{solzurdo} in the matching conditions \eqref{kurasov} and solving the resulting two systems of equations with unknowns $\{r_R, r_L, t, B_R, B_L, C_R, C_L\} (k)$, the scattering data are obtained (they are collected in eq. \eqref{scatdatafull} in Appendix \ref{AppendixA}).
+Replacing \eqref{soldiestro} and \eqref{solzurdo} in the matching conditions \eqref{kurasov} and solving the resulting two systems of equations with unknowns $\{r_R, r_L, t, B_R, B_L, C_R, C_L\} (k)$, the scattering data are obtained (they are collected in eq. \eqref{scatdatafull} in appendix \ref{AppendixA}).

-The denominator of all the scattering parameters, $\Upsilon(k)$, is the spectral function.
+The denominator of all the scattering parameters, $\Upsilon(k)$, is the spectral function (see its derivation in Appendix \ref{AppendixA}).
 The set of zeroes of $\Upsilon(k)$ can be the poles of the scattering matrix $S(k)$.
 Notice that the $S(k)$-matrix admits an analytic continuation to the entire complex momentum plane.
 The zeroes of the spectral function on the positive imaginary axis in the complex momentum $k$-plane gives the bound states of the spectrum of the non-relativistic Schr\"odinger operator.
-Making $k \to i \kappa$ in $\Upsilon(k)=0$, one can study the bound states as the intersections between an exponential and a rational function via the transcendent equation $-\Upsilon_1(\kappa)/\Upsilon_2(\kappa)= e^{-2\kappa(b-a)},$ where
+Making $k \to i \kappa$ in $\Upsilon(k)=0$, one can study the bound states as the intersections between an exponential and a rational function via the transcendent equation